Ruby Tower: Collapse and rescue effort

 The 7.3-magnitude 1968 Casiguran earthquake, centered more than 200 km away, hit at 4:19 am and caused the building to collapse in a pancake fashion burying over 500 people.
 A volunteer force of over 6,000 mobilized to free the victims trapped in the rubble, as there was no government disaster plan in place at the time.
 Many people were rescued alive, including about 30 who later died from their injuries.
 At least 260 people were injured.
 The rescue effort turned to recovery and lasted over a week.
 Not all of the bodies were identified.

 A part of the northern end of the floors one and two remained standing.
 The lower levels collapsed straight downward, while the upper floors shifted south as they collapsed, with the roof shifting 30 feet south and 10 feet east of its original location.
 Its long columns buckled in the earthquake.

 By August 4, Philippine soldiers and heavy construction equipment were in use.
 They were assisted for 10 days by personnel of the United States military.
 In 80% of the building, the collapsed floors were separated by debris (portions of columns and walls) leaving spaces of 3 feet or less, with very limited lateral movement.
 As a result, many holes had to be cut through the concrete with jackhammers and oxygen-acetylene torches to reach the pockets.
 Philippine and US military, and civilian contractors all participated in this work.

 Around 3,000 rescuers, including soldiers and civilians, worked daily, all coordinated by Brigadier General Gaudencio Tobias of the Philippine Army.
-The nearby Cayetano Arellano high school (formerly Manila North High School) was used as a command center, canteen and rest area, medical clinic and morgue.
+The nearby Cayetano Arellano High School (formerly Manila North High School) was used as a command center, canteen and rest area, medical clinic and morgue.
 The US effort was directed by Rear Admiral Draper Kauffman and included US Navy and US Marine Corps personnel from Subic Bay Naval Complex and US Army and US Air Force personnel from Clark Air Force Base.

-The Philippine Boys Scouts managed the collection and identification of items of value as they were retrieved.
+The Boy Scouts of the Philippines managed the collection and identification of items of value as they were retrieved.
 The last of the 268 survivors pulled from the building were two girls, aged 9 and 12, who were found on August 9, having survived in the wreckage for 125 hours.
 Another 260 bodies were retrieved.

 The deaths in the collapse accounted for the majority of all deaths in the earthquake, causing the Casiguran earthquake to be alternatively called the Ruby Tower earthquake.